 Free Disney Dining Plan is a Walt Disney World promotion that is usually a great vacation package discount.
-Here, we’ll cover when the 2019 Free Dining package will be released, info about the deal, tips for booking it, and offer answers to frequently asked questions including whether Free Dining is “worth it.”
-(Last updated November 21, 2018.)
+Here, we’ll cover info about the deal, tips for booking, rumors on a ‘second wave’ of 2019 Free Dining, and answers to frequently asked questions including whether Free Dining is “worth it.”
+(Last updated February 13, 2019.)

 Other important details, exclusions, and restrictions are as follows in our Free Dining FAQ…

 This section of the post covers the rules, terms and conditions, and policies that generally govern the Free Dining promotion.
 Again, Free Dining is not currently being offered, but these are the rules that did apply for 2019 bookings…when they were open to be made.

 With this special offer, Walt Disney World guests booking vacation packages with non-discounted resort hotels and park tickets receive the Disney Dining Plan for each member of their party for no additional charge.
 For obvious reasons (who doesn’t love free food?!), the promotion is incredibly popular and some resorts that offer free dining tend to sell out quickly.

 Guests booking the Free Disney Dining Plan promotion for Value or Moderate Resorts will receive the Quick Service Disney Dining Plan, with guests staying at Deluxe or Deluxe Villa Resorts receiving the standard Disney Dining Plan.
 The 2019 Disney Dining Plan will once again include alcoholic and specialty drinks.
 If you enjoy beer, wine, or cocktails, this adds a ton of potential value to the Disney Dining Plan and, by extension, Free Dining.
 Even if you don’t drink, having the ability to order these specialty drinks is nice.